internetofwater/nldi-services/README.md

 #### Deploy

 Similar to the build pipeline, deploys are internal and triggered manually.
-The infrastructure components are managed with this pipeline and retrieve the Docker container from the previously mentioned container registry.
+The infrastructure components are managed with this pipeline and retrieve the Docker container from the previously mentioned container registry..